Understanding Baby Gas: Causes, Symptoms, and Soothing Techniques

 If your baby is gassy but still feeding well, gaining weight, and generally content between gassy episodes, there’s usually nothing to worry about.

-However, if you notice prolonged crying (more than 2-3 hours), poor weight gain, or signs of distress beyond gassiness, it’s a good idea to consult your pediatrician.
+However, if you notice prolonged crying (more than 2-3 hours), poor weight gain, or signs of distress beyond gassiness, you should consult your pediatrician.

 Download My Free Guide if you're struggling to find the cause of your baby's crying.
 Learning their cues may help find relief!